rabernethy/cookbook/README.md

   - Create a list of recipes sorted by servings

   - Create a list of recipes sorted by total cook time

-  - Take user input of ingredients and a percentage and output a list of what the user can cook with what they have on hand sorted by highest to lowest percentage

   - Add a favorites list